Manasseh Masseh Lopes: Parliamentary career

-In 1819, Sir Manasseh was discovered to have bribed the voters in two separate constituencies at the previous year's general election.
+In 1819, Lopes was discovered to have bribed the voters in two separate constituencies at the previous year's general election.
 Such corruption was common, but reformers were looking for a cause celebre to give prominence to their campaign, and it seems likely that, as a foreign Jew, Lopes was seen as an ideal villain for the purpose.
 In his own Barnstaple constituency, he was alleged to have spent £3000 on bribing the voters, and after investigation his election was declared void.
-Meanwhile, at Grampound in Cornwall, although no official protest had been entered against the election result, proceedings had been taken under the criminal law and Lopes was convicted, fined £1000 and jailed for two years.
-As a result of the scandal, the already notoriously corrupt borough of Grampound was permanently deprived of its right to return MPs.
-Lopes' sentence was remitted in September 1820, and he put himself into Parliament at Westbury in a by-election in November.
+Meanwhile, at Grampound in Cornwall, although no official protest had been entered against the election result, proceedings had been taken under the criminal law and Lopes was convicted, fined £1000, and jailed for two years.
+As a result of the scandal, the already notoriously corrupt borough of Grampound was permanently deprived of its right to return members to parliament.
+Lopes's sentence was remitted in September 1820, and he put himself into Parliament at Westbury in a by-election in November.

-In 1829, the Duke of Wellington's Tory government decided to legislate for Catholic Emancipation, a policy which was heretical to their own Ultra-Tory supporters.
-The Home Secretary, Robert Peel, whose own Oxford University constituency was one of the greatest strongholds of opponents of Catholic Emancipation, felt compelled to resign and fight a by-election to receive a mandate for his change of policy, and was defeated.
+In 1829, the Duke of Wellington's Tory government decided to legislate for Catholic emancipation, a policy which was heretical to their own Ultra-Tory supporters.
+The Home Secretary, Robert Peel, whose own Oxford University constituency was one of the greatest strongholds of opponents of Catholic emancipation, felt compelled to resign and fight a by-election to receive a mandate for his change of policy, and was defeated.
 To allow Peel to return to the Commons in time to move the bill, Lopes vacated his own seat at Westbury and elected Peel in his place.
-This provoked considerable hostile comment, not least because the government had responded to the Anglican establishment voting against them by acquiring a seat from a Jewish-born borough owner.
-Lopes reportedly expected to be rewarded for providing his seat at so vital a moment with a peerage, but he was disappointed.
+This provoked considerable hostile comment, not least because the government had responded to the Church of England establishment voting against it by acquiring a seat from a Jewish-born borough owner.
+Lopes reportedly expected to be rewarded with a peerage for providing Peel with a seat at so vital a moment, but he was disappointed.